TeamHG-Memex/eli5/README.rst

   of any text classifier using LIME_ algorithm (Ribeiro et al., 2016).
   There are utilities for using LIME with non-text data and arbitrary black-box classifiers as well, but this feature is currently experimental.
-* `Decrease in Score`_ method can be used to compute feature importances for black box estimators.
+* `Permutation importance`_ method can be used to compute feature importances for black box estimators.

 Explanation and formatting are separated; you can get text-based explanation